uktrade/django-log-formatter-asim/README.md

 Mapping to the format may not be complete, but best effort has been made to create logical field mappings.

-If you need to amend the mapping, you can implement a custom formatter.

 ## Installation

 ``` shell